Becherovka: Lemond

 Becherovka Lemond is the commercial name of a liqueur which has been produced by Becherovka since 2008.
 It is based on the traditional Becherovka, but has a lower alcohol content (20% ABV).
 Lemond is usually consumed straight and takes its name from the drink's citrus taste.
 Its recipe is also kept secret, just like the recipe of the traditional Becherovka.

 Cocktails

-Some serve it with tonic water, making a drink called a beton (becherovka and tonic), which means "concrete" in Czech and many other languages.
-This cocktail was originally created for Expo '67 in Montreal as a refreshment to be served in the Czech Pavilion.
-It also proved to be very popular in the Czech Republic during the 90s.
+Some serve Becherovka with tonic water, making a drink called a beton (Becherovka and tonic), which means "concrete" in Czech and many other languages.
+This cocktail was originally created for Expo 67 in Montreal as a refreshment to be served in the Czech Pavilion.
+It also proved to be very popular in the Czech Republic during the 1990s.